Fellowship Director Dr. Kannan Ramar reviews a polysomnogram with fellow Dr. Joseph H. Skalski

 - Quarterly multidisciplinary mycobacterial disease conference

 Opportunities are available for teaching rotating residents and medical students.
-Also, fellows are given the opportunity to participate in educational workshops to become better teachers.
+Also, fellows are given the opportunity to participate in educational workshops to improve teaching skills.

-To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Pulmonary and Critical Care Medicine Fellowship.
-You are evaluated formally by your supervising faculty member after each clinical rotation and meet with the program director to review these evaluations.
-In addition, you regularly evaluate the faculty to ensure that your educational needs are being met.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Pulmonary and Critical Care Medicine Fellowship and feedback is offered regularly.
+Formal evaluation is conducted by a supervising faculty member after each clinical rotation and reviewed with the program director.
+In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.